Skip to main content

 IP Dust Protection Ratings

 Dust ingress protection code follows a similar numeral structure.
-The degree of protection that the enclosure (headphone) has against the ingression of solid foreign objects is rated from 0-6 (a “6” digit represents completely dustproof).
+The degree of protection that the enclosure (earbuds) has against the ingression of solid foreign objects is rated from 0-6 (a “6” represents completely dustproof).

 Jaybird Vista 2 covered in dirt